-To begin the admission process, you simply register — no application needed— for the following 2 graduate-level degree courses (available online):
+To begin the admission process, you simply register — no application required — for the following two, four-credit, graduate-level degree courses (available online).

 - JOUR 100 Proseminar: Introduction to Graduate Studies in Journalism

-- Before registering, you’ll need to pass our online test of critical reading and writing skills or earn a B or higher in EXPO 42a Writing in the Humanities, 42b Writing in the Social Sciences, or 42c Writing in the Sciences.
+- Before registering, you’ll need to pass our online test of critical reading and writing skills or earn a B or higher in EXPO 42b Writing in the Social Sciences.

 - You have two attempts to earn the minimum grade of B in the proseminar (a withdrawal grade counts as an attempt).
 The proseminar cannot be more than 2 years old at the time of application.